opencv/opencv/modules/core/doc/operations_on_arrays.rst

 .. ocv:cfunction:: CvScalar cvAvg(const CvArr* src, const CvArr* mask=NULL)
 .. ocv:pyoldfunction:: cv.Avg(src, mask=None)-> CvScalar

-    :param src: Source array that should have from 1 to 4 channels so that the result can be stored in  :ocv:func:`Scalar` .
+    :param src: Source array that should have from 1 to 4 channels so that the result can be stored in  :ocv:class:`Scalar_` .

     :param mask: Optional operation mask.